openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     frontend_status: None
     todo: implement TS overload signature #16181

-The |LANG| language allows specifying a function that can have several *overload signatures* with the same name followed by one implementation function body:
+|LANG| allows specifying a function that can have several *overload signatures*
+with the same name followed by one implementation function body:

 .. code-block:: abnf